Test-time regression: a unifying framework for designing sequence models with associative memory: Deriving existing architectures from regression

 \subsection{Vignette 2: Gated linear attention and state-space models are (suboptimal) weighted linear least squares regression}

-Classic regression theory tells us that unweighted linear regression works best when the data is stationary \citep{Hastie2009ElementsStatisticalLearning, Haykin2014AdaptiveFilterTheory}.
-However, time-series data and text data are typically non-stationary, and recent tokens are more informative of predicting the next token.
-Thus a natural requirement is to encourage our memory $\memory_t$ to capture more of the recent history by downweighting the past.
+For many kinds of sequential data, such as time-series data and text data, recent tokens are more informative of predicting the next token.
+Thus a natural requirement is to encourage our memory $\memory_t$ to focus more on the recent history by downweighting the past.
 Fortunately, this can be straightforwardly enforced through classic \emph{weighted} linear least squares regression together with geometrically decaying weights to \emph{forget} older key-value pairs.